ChicagoBoothAnalytics/RelationalData/Cases/Kaggle AirBnB/README.md

 Basic:
 - `SELECT` all columns of a table
 - `SELECT` certain columns of a table
 - `SELECT ...
-INTO TEMP TABLE ...` for creating intermediate tables
+INTO TEMP TABLE ...` for creating temporary / intermediate table from query results
     - `DROP TABLE IF EXISTS ...` for deleting temp table
 - `LIMIT` number of rows returned
 - `AS` for aliasing / renaming